StopAfib.org

 Left ventricular dysfunction — Refers to when the left ventricle doesn’t work properly.
 Left ventricular dysfunction is a component of heart failure.

 Longstanding persistent atrial fibrillation — Persistent atrial fibrillation that has lasted beyond one year.
-This classification was used in the AHA 2006 Guidelines for the Management of Patients with Atrial Fibrillation and adopted by the HRS Expert Consensus Statement on Catheter and Surgical Ablation of Atrial Fibrillation.
+This classification is spelled out in the 2014 AHA/ACC/HRS Guidelines for the Management of Patients with Atrial Fibrillation.

 Macro re-entry sites — These are new pathways that are created that can allow afib to cycle in the heart.
 Macro re-entry sites are different for each patient.